 Adding South Georgia can bump your travel to Antarctica up to 20-some days, but it’s well worth the added time and cost.
-As our office continues to travel the world, we’re hearing more and more about this remote, wild island from polar expedition guides and recently had the chance to visit ourselves during a South Georgia cruise.
-So here’s a closer look at why you should add South Georgia to your Antarctic route, how to get there and the best time to go:
+Why?
+And where is South Georgia in Antarctica?
+We recently had the chance to visit during a South Georgia cruise, so here’s a firsthand look at why you should add South Georgia to your Antarctic route, how to get there and the best time to go: